OpenEvalProject/evals/manuscripts/elife-66835/v2/manuscript.md

 ## Abstract

 While Cre-dependent viral systems permit the manipulation of many neuron types, some cell populations cannot be targeted by a single DNA recombinase.
 Although the combined use of Flp and Cre recombinases can overcome this limitation, insufficient recombinase activity can reduce the efficacy of existing Cre+Flp-dependent viral systems.
 We developed a sensitive dual recombinase-activated viral approach: tTA-driven Recombinase-Guided Intersectional Targeting (tTARGIT) adeno-associated viruses (AAVs). tTARGIT AAVs utilize a Flp-dependent tetracycline transactivator (tTA) ‘Driver’ AAV and a tetracycline response element-driven, Cre-dependent ‘Payload’ AAV to express the transgene of interest.
-We employed this system in Slc17a6 mice to manipulate LepRb neurons of the ventromedial hypothalamus (VMH; LepRb FlpO ;Lepr Cre VMH neurons) while omitting neighboring LepRb populations.
-We defined the circuitry of LepRb VMH neurons and roles for these cells in the control of food intake and energy expenditure.
+We employed this system in Slc17a6FlpO;LeprCre mice to manipulate LepRb neurons of the ventromedial hypothalamus (VMH; LepRbVMH neurons) while omitting neighboring LepRb populations.
+We defined the circuitry of LepRbVMH neurons and roles for these cells in the control of food intake and energy expenditure.
 Thus, the tTARGIT system mediates robust recombinase-sensitive transgene expression, permitting the precise manipulation of previously intractable neural populations.

 ## Introduction